Nakajima quiver varieties in dimension four: Arrangements and resolutions

-This is the last invariant that we need to distinguish all four-dimensional quiver varieties.
+This is the last invariant needed to distinguish all 4d quiver varieties.

-\begin{cor} The quiver varieties \(\QV{\II(\D[4])}\) and \(\QV{\I(1,1,4)}\) are non-isomorphic as affine schemes. \end{cor} \begin{proof} We show that the former has a unique projective crepant resolution whilst the latter does not, so they cannot be isomorphic.
-By \cref{cor:nwgroup} and Table 4.1, the two share the Namikawa Weyl group of type \(\A[3]\), which has six hyperplanes in its associated Coxeter arrangement.
-We now explicitly describe the hyperplanes in each secondary arrangement by counting the number of decompositions into two positive roots.
-In the spirit of \cref{ssec:decompositions}, firstly
+\begin{cor} As affine schemes, \(\QV{\II(\D[4])}\) and \(\QV{\I(1,1,4)}\) are non-isomorphic. \end{cor} \begin{proof} We show that the former has a unique projective crepant resolution whilst the latter does not, so they cannot be isomorphic.
+Applying \cref{cor:nwgroup} to \cref{tbl:decomp}, we see that the two dimension vectors share a Namikawa Weyl group of type \(\A[3]\) (\(\Sym[4]\)), which has six hyperplanes in the associated Coxeter arrangement.
+We now count hyperplanes in each secondary arrangement by considering decompositions into two positive roots, starting with \(\II(\D[4])\).
+In the spirit of \cref{ssec:decompositions}, we see